engeir/doing.nvim/README.md

       -- string array filepath can be relative or absolute ignored_buffers = { "NvimTree" }

-      -- if should append "+n more" to the status if there's tasks remaining show_remaining = true,
+      -- if should append "+n more" to the status when there's tasks remaining show_remaining = true,

       -- if plugin should manage the winbar